chhjel/HealthCheck/README.md

 * An IRequestLogService has to be provided in the healthcheck controller.
 * A set of action filters will need to be registered.
 * Optionally run a utility method on startup to generate definitions from all controller actions.

+To clear the requestlog use the button at the bottom of the requestlog page.
+It will be visible for selected roles when the access option `ClearRequestLogAccess` is set.

+AccessOptions.ClearRequestLogAccess = new Maybe<AccessRoles>(AccessRoles.SystemAdmins);

 <details><summary>Example setup</summary>
 <p>